Car Speakers

 Crossovers

 I talked about balance when I discussed the positioning of the mid-range.
-The crossovers in a component speaker are in charge of the aforementioned balance.
+The crossovers in a component speaker are in charge of the balance mentioned above.

-Although the positioning of the mid-range helps in balancing how it operates alongside the tweeter it is the crossover that makes sound balancing seamlessly possible.
+Although the positioning of the mid-range helps balance how it operates alongside the tweeter, the crossover makes sound balancing seamlessly possible.
 Now let us take a look at these crossovers.

 Woofer